codingMustache/codingMustache/README.md

 ## Joke of the Day

-A boy dug three holes in the yard.
-When his mother saw, she exclaimed: "well, well, well"
+I burned 2000 calories today, I left my food in the oven for too long.

 ## Daily Trivia

-The acronym &quot;RIP&quot; stands for which of these?
+Generally, which component of a computer draws the most power?
- 1. Routing Information Protocol
+ 1. Video Card
- 2. Routine Inspection Protocol
+ 2. Power Supply
- 3. Regular Interval Processes
+ 3. Processor
- 4. Runtime Instance Processes
+ 4. Hard Drive

 <details>
   <summary>Answer</summary>
-  Routing Information Protocol
+  Video Card
 </details>